Request a credit report security freeze

 Who can see my credit file if it is frozen?

-When you have a security freeze on your credit file, certain entities still have access to it.
-Your report can still be released to your existing creditors or to collection agencies acting on their behalf, as well as new creditors who may make offers of credit.
+When you have a security freeze on your credit file, your report can still be released to your existing creditors or to collection agencies acting on their behalf, as well as new creditors who may make offers of credit.
 Government agencies may also access your credit file in response to court or administrative orders, a subpoena, or a search warrant.

-To lift the security freeze to allow a specific entity or individual access to your credit report:
+How do I lift the security freeze to allow a specific entity or individual access my credit report?

 Contact for Request a credit report security freeze